Humoyun209/Web-Shop/README.md

 **The following functionality is made in the project:**

-- Сохранение корзину пользователя в сеансах Django
+- Saving a user's shopping cart in Django sessions
-- Управление заказы пользователя
+- Managing user orders
-- Оформление заказов с помощью шлюз оплаты Stripe
+- Making orders using the Stripe payment gateway
-- Автоматическое генерирование чек для пользователей
+- Automatic receipt generation for users

 **To run applications:**